-The Murder of Laci Peterson: Why the Grisly Crime Still Captivates
+The Cold-Blooded Murder of Laci Peterson: Why the Grisly Crime Still Captivates—and Disturbs - E!
+Online

 Describing Scott's demeanor the morning of his sentencing, trial juror Mike Belmessieri told the NY Times, "Scott came in with a great big smile on his face, laughing, it was just another day in paradise for Scott, another day that he had to go through the motions.
 Scott had no emotion on his face.
 Scott was being Scott."

-The judge rejected a defense motion for a new trial, Peterson was ordered to pay $10,000 in restitution for funeral expenses and, with that, court was adjourned.
-Peterson was subsequently transferred to San Quentin State Prison's death row.
+The judge rejected a defense motion for a new trial, Scott was ordered to pay $10,000 in restitution for funeral expenses and, with that, court was adjourned.
+The inmate was subsequently transferred to San Quentin State Prison's death row.

+California hasn't executed anyone since 2006 and while voters in 2018 rejected an opportunity to abolish the death penalty in the state, Gov. Gavin Newsom declared a moratorium on executions when he took office.

-And so he awaits execution in a 41-square-foot cell, where he eats his meals and spends most of his time, minus a a reported five hours a day for exercise and other recreation, such as playing basketball or board games.
-Prison spokesman Samuel Robinson told Fox News in 2012 that Peterson got along with other inmates and staff and had never been disciplined for "egregious behavior."
+For 15 years at San Quentin, Scott's home was a 41-square-foot cell, minus a a reported five hours a day for exercise and other recreation, such as playing basketball or board games.
+Prison spokesman Samuel Robinson told Fox News in 2012 that Scott got along with other inmates and staff and had never been disciplined for "egregious behavior."
 He didn't take educational courses and had not been assigned to any work duties.

-Just like Erik and Lyle Menendez, sentenced to life in prison for killing their parents, Peterson attracted his fair share of female fans.
+Similar to Erik and Lyle Menendez, both sentenced to life in prison for killing their parents, Peterson attracted his fair share of female fans.
 Prison spokesman Vernell Crittendon told CNN that, within a day of his arrival on death row, two women called San Quentin asking for their newest inmate's hand in marriage.
 He acquired the nickname "Scotty Too Hotty" for all the attention he received from the opposite sex, but Robinson said in 2012 that the number of letters had dwindled by then.

-Asked if her felt Peterson was at risk of being attacked in prison, Crittendon said, "I don't believe that there will be many of them that will harbor any ill will because of his commitment offense, particularly those men on death row.
-As we know, most of them have been involved with murdering of children and women."
+Asked if he felt Scott was at risk of being attacked in prison, Crittendon said, "I don't believe that there will be many of them that will harbor any ill will because of his commitment offense, particularly those men on death row.
+As we know, most of them have been involved with the murdering of children and women."

-In 2012, his case was appealed to the State Supreme Court in accordance with a California law that guarantees every death row inmate an automatic appeal.
-His new team of lawyers argued that the judge, who had since died, had made several missteps and that the evidence was "anything but overwhelming."
+In 2012, Scott's case was appealed to the California Supreme Court in accordance with a state law that guarantees every death row inmate an automatic appeal.
+His new team of lawyers argued that the judge, who had since died, had made several missteps and that the evidence against him was "anything but overwhelming."
+The California Attorney General's office filed their response in 2015; oral arguments took place five years later.

-"There is absolutely no doubt in my mind that justice was served," Laci's mom, Sharon Rocha, told the Modesto Bee last year.
+"There is absolutely no doubt in my mind that justice was served," Laci's mother, Sharon Rocha, told the Modesto Bee in 2016.
 "Scott Peterson is guilty."

 Team Peterson would disagree.
 At a Q&A following a screening of Trial by Fury: The People v.
-Scott Peterson at the 2016 American Documentary Film Festival (the movie hadn't found a distributor at the time), Geragos called the case a "media lynching."
+Scott Peterson at the 2016 American Documentary Film Festival, Geragos called the case a "media lynching."

 "Scott is clearly...not guilty," the attorney declared.
 "Scott is innocent.
 I will believe that till the day I die.
 What happened in this case was one of the worst abominations of the criminal justice system I ever experienced."

-The film's directors, Shareen Anderson and Elena Konstantinou, flatly said they felt Peterson deserved a new trial.
-They had written to him in prison and he put them in touch with people from the defense's side, and they said they reached out but ultimately made the movie without anyone from the prosecution, Modesto police or the jury.
+The film's directors, Shareen Anderson and Elena Konstantinou, made it clear they felt Peterson at least deserved a new trial.
+They had written to him in prison and he put them in touch with people from the defense's side; they said they reached out but ultimately made the movie without anyone from the prosecution, Modesto police or members of the jury that found him guilty.

-Meanwhile, Peterson's 2012 appeal is still pending.
-The California Attorney General's office filed its response in 2015 and oral arguments before the California Supreme Court still may not take place for years.

-And so, almost 15 years after Laci Peterson was murdered, the crime continues to be dissected for parts.

-Series producer John Marks insists The Murder of Laci Peterson, made with the cooperation of members of Scott's family, isn't an attempt to argue the possibility of Scott's innocence.
+John Marks, the producer of A&E's The Murder of Laci Peterson, which was made with the cooperation of members of Scott's family, insisted the series wasn't an attempt to argue the possibility of Scott's innocence.
 "I just want people to say, 'What actually happened here?" he says.
-Amy Savitsky, A&E Senior Vice President of Development and Programming told People the docu-series "really does give this kind of fascinating full picture, not just of the case itself but set against the backdrop of what was happening in our culture at the time."
-And no, she reiterated, they're not trying to exonerate Peterson.
+Amy Savitsky, A&E Senior Vice President of Development and Programming, told People the show "really does give this kind of fascinating full picture, not just of the case itself but set against the backdrop of what was happening in our culture at the time."
+And no, she reiterated, they were not trying to exonerate Peterson.

-Detectives who worked the case told NBC News for The Laci Peterson Story: A Dateline Investigation, which aired in April, that, despite there not being DNA or other forensics to explicitly tie Scott to the murder, circumstantial evidence plainly pointed to his guilt.
+Detectives told NBC News for The Laci Peterson Story: A Dateline Investigation, which aired in April 2017, that, despite there not being DNA or other forensics to explicitly tie Scott to the murder, circumstantial evidence plainly pointed to his guilt.

 "He was just calm, like he always was, after they put the handcuffs on him," Detective Buehler told People about Peterson's arrest.
 "When we got him back to the offices, and he had his pool-dyed hair or whatever he said it was, we sat him down.
 He was not angry.
 He didn't ask a whole bunch of questions.
 The only thing he said was, 'Is that my wife and son?'
 At that point it was sort of like, 'Come on, Scott.'
 So I said, 'You know the answer to that question.'
 Then he did fake sniffles."